 One winter I was hiking here and it started raining hard.
 While the defile isn’t narrow, it’s never a good idea to be on a canyon floor with the potential for rising waters.
 I scrambled up a rocky wall and found an alcove to wait out the weather.
 Then an amazing thing happened.
 The rain vaporized and fog filled the canyon, wafting below me in tufted clouds.
 It was eerily quiet as I was engulfed in a glossy sheen of buttermilk and woodsmoke.
 For several minutes I couldn’t see cactus, rock or sky.
 Nothing existed beyond this swirling wispy wall of satin.
 It was not my typical desert hike.

-After the last stream crossing the trail clambers up the south canyon wall in a couple of languid switchbacks.
+After the last stream crossing, the trail clambers up the south canyon wall in a couple of languid switchbacks.
 You round a corner and see the falls slicing a sharp passageway down the cliff.
 The waterfall is most pronounced in spring and after summer monsoons.
 But even when the falls are parched you’ll find wide pools of clear water, a mirage-like oasis tucked away in the folds of the desert.
 It’s like finding a sapphire in the couch cushions.
-Makes you wonder what other bits of magic lurk in the outback.
+Makes you wonder what other bits of magic lurks in the outback.

 1202 W Niagara St

 There’s a siren song to this little fry-hole I can’t resist.
 These burgers are ridiculously addictive but are small enough I can justify them as appetizers.
 Most of Pat’s patrons aren’t even there for burgers.
 They come for the sloppy chili dogs and fresh-cut fries served in paper sacks.